zriyansh/signoz.io/docs/userguide/authentication.md

 The person who installs SigNoz and registers for the first time is by default assigned the role of an admin.

+- If you are logging in SigNoz for the first time, just create an account.
+This will make you an admin.
+- If you would like to invite more members, they would need an invite link from admin.
+You can create invite link from `Settings-> Org Settings` tab

 Admins can add new users by creating invites for them and sending them invite link to create an account.

 ![user-invite](../../static/img/docs/user-invite.png)